 The media and your story, Part II

-The reporter selects the facts and quotes that he or she feels are relevant, and he or she then writes or produces the story for that outlet's audience, in that outlet's style.
+After the reporter, researcher or blogger has interviewed you, they will select the "facts" and quotes that he or she feels are relevant, and he or she then writes or produces the story for their outlet's audience, in that outlet's style.

-You can see, already, that what you think the story is – and your answers and comments – are being filtered through the reporter's view of what he or she sees as the story, and through how the reporter needs to tell and present that story for their audience.
+What you think the story is—and your answers and comments—are being filtered through what the reporter or blogger sees as the story, and through how they need to tell and present that story for their particular audience.

 Clarity Communications Inc. provides expert professional services in all forms of public, media and community relations and media training, in Vancouver BC Canada and in Washington State